 It’s All About the Placement

-When it comes to comfort in a control room, placement is key.
+When it comes to comfort in a control room, placement of your control room consoles and technical furniture is key.
 It’s not just about where you put the chair, or how far away the monitor is from the operator.
 It’s also about the room’s layout.
 In addition, where the work spaces are in relation to the video wall and other technology and how far apart the operators are is also important.

 Control room layout, when done right, can help promote communication, collaboration, and easy access to equipment and personnel.
 This includes not only the location of workstations but also factors such as desk height, lighting, and acoustics.
 All of these play a part in the comfort of the staff while working in the room on a daily basis.